 LVT 2015 rosé 2011 r A domaine started in 2006.
 Nathalie is a Roudil – Tavel wine royalty – her father Henri Roudil of Domaine du Vieux Moulin.
 Benoît worked as a chef at La Pinède in St Tropez, spent two years with Alain Ducasse, and lived in Geneva and other parts of France before coming to Tavel to work his father-in-law’s vines from 1998.
 There are 5 hectares oftavel– 3 from Le Vieux Moulin, and two new hectares of Mas Duclaux, with 1.25 hectares at Lirac.
 The domaine was flooded in 2002, which luckily led to the demise of their 100 year old large barrels (foudres).
 The Lirac red is light and easy, the Tavel has style.

 LVT 2019 rosé 2019 wh 2018 r Good quality from this large Co-operative, notably the Prestige des Lauzeraies, and the improved and good value red and white Côtes du Rhône Acantalys wines.
-The Terroir des Sables 2016 Tavel was a real winner, **** STGT wine with sand-derived purity, and very good VALUE
+The Co-operative was enlarged in January 2018 after its fusion with the smaller, lesser Cave de Lirac, the name changed at that time.

 LVT 2012 rosé wh 2010 r Cyril Amido left the Co-operative in and made his first wine in 2005.
 The Tavel can be good, but reduced, so decanting is advised.

-LVT 2016 rosé 2007 r Leading name here.
-Fresh style of Tavel sought.
-Organic wines which have been a little light recently.
+LVT 2020 rosé 2007 r Leading name here, a fresh style of Tavel sought.
+They are organic wines that have been a little light recently, New Wave, one foot in the Provence camp.
 The style is airborne, bright, a little ephemeral compared to the traditionally deep Tavels that I favour.
+They are riveted to a ***(*) level as result.